aetperf/aetperf.github.io/_posts/2024-03-01-Calculating_walking_isochrones_with_Python.md

 - KDTree
 ---

 In this blog post, we'll explore how to calculate walking isochrones using Python, taking into account the slope of the terrain.
 An isochrone is a line connecting all points that can be reached within a certain time from/to a specified location.
 By incorporating slope into our calculations, we can create more accurate isochrones.

 We'll use a pedestrian network dataset for Lyon, France, and demonstrate how to load the data, find the closest node to a point of interest, and calculate isochrones using Dijkstra's algorithm.
-We'll also show how to visualize the results using [GeoPandas](https://geopandas.org/en/stable/) and [Matplotlib](https://matplotlib.org/).

-To compute Dijkstra's algorithm, we will use the [edsger](https://pypi.org/project/edsger/) library, which is a sandbox repository we created to experiment with graph algorithms.

 ## Imports